 Following the assessment, your physiotherapist will review findings with you and develop a personalized treatment plan.

-Pelvic Floor Physiotherapy FAQs
+Pelvic Floor Physiotherapy for FAQs

 How do I know if I need pelvic floor physiotherapy?